cloudfoundry/diego-notes/README.md

 Here are it's responsibilities and the actions it takes:

 1. *Reaping ActualLRPs on failed Cells:*
 	- Cells periodically maintain their presence in the BBS.
-If a Cell disappears, the BBS will notice and update `CLAIMED` and `RUNNING` ActualLRPs associated with the missing Cell to `UNCLAIMED`.
-The BBS will also emit starts requests for these missing ActualLRPs.
+		- If a Cell disappears, the BBS will notice and update `CLAIMED` ActualLRPs associated with the missing Cell to `UNCLAIMED`.
+		- A `RUNNING` ActualLRP however, is not readily updated to `UNCLAIMED`.
+Missing Cell presence could be a result of network jitters or other temporary network failures.
+			- In favor of keeping routability to an already running ActualLRP, the BBS marks the presence for a `RUNNING` ActualLRP on a missing Cell as `SUSPECT`.
+			- At the same time, the BBS starts a backup ActualLRP to take over the suspect ActualLRP in case the missing Cell never reappears.
 	- In addition to polling periodically, the BBS actively watches for Cells disappearing.
 When a Cell goes away, convergence is triggered immediately.
 This was covered in #11.
 2. *Starting missing ActualLRPs:*
 	- If there is no ActualLRP in the BBS for a particular DesiredLRP index, it creates an `UNCLAIMED` ActualLRP and requests a start.